EU watchdog expects quick action from insurer stress tests

 "Nevertheless, 14 percent of the companies, representing 3 percent of total assets, had an SCR (solvency capital requirement) ratio below 100 percent," EIOPA said.

-Industry observers say big diversified insurers such as Allianz (ALVG.DE), Axa (AXAF.PA) and Generali (GASI.MI) are well prepared for Solvency II rules.
+Industry observers say big diversified insurers such as Allianz, Axa and Generali are well prepared for Solvency II rules.

 Smaller firms appeared more at risk in its most severe "double-hit" stress scenario, involving a drop in asset values combined with a rise in the value of future obligations.